SanderMertens/flecs/docs/PrefabsManual.md

 - Prefab inheritance makes creating variations easy
 - Prefabs can have children that are instantiated for instances
 - Prefab children can be easily identified with prefab slots
-- Prefabs are runtime accessible and modifyable
+- Prefabs are runtime accessible and modifiable
 - Prefabs can be mapped to types for easy access in the C++ API
 - Natively supported by Flecs Script & the JSON serializer